7 Things You Need to Know – Only One Winner!

-However, we were concerned about the 12% of users who had a “Bad” experience with the service due to unexpected account freezes.
+However, we were concerned about some of the 12% of users who had a “Bad” experience with the service, many due to difficulty opening account, issues using credit and unexpected account freezes.

 As a regulated bank, Monzo routinely audits user accounts to prevent theft, fraud, or other illegal activities.
-They may also freeze your account if they feel your Monzo account is under threat.
+They may also may not open or restrict your account if they feel your Monzo account is under threat.

 Check out our full review of Monzo.